BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Global model specification

 \subsubsection{Frequency maps and leakage corrections}

-The first derived quantity we consider are frequency maps, which we will denote $\m_{\nu}$.
+Our first derived quantity are frequency maps, which we will denote $\m_{\nu}$.
 In our framework, frequency maps are not stochastic parameters, but instead they represent a deterministic compression of the full data set from time-ordered data into sky pixels, conditioning on any parameter or quantity that is not stationary, such as the gain, correlated noise, and the orbital dipole.

 In order to construct frequency sky maps, we start by computing the following \emph{residual calibrated TOD} for each detector,